 Patient Status Alerts

-The clinical system will identify patients who are at high risk of diabetes who have not yet been coded with any form of impaired glucose regulation or gestational diabetes or NAFLD.
-They will be identified by the sugar cube icon to the right of the GMS icon.
+This will identify patients who are at high risk of diabetes who have not yet been coded with any form of impaired glucose regulation or gestational diabetes.
 The patients are identified based on information such as BMI, waist circumference, age, hypertension, sex, ethnicity and family history.

-All patients who are estimated to be at high risk of diabetes, based on information such as BMI, age, sex etc will be identified by a sugar cube to the right of the GMS icon.
-Patients who have an HbA1c measurement or diabetes UK score calculated in the past three years will not have the icon
+All patients who are estimated to be at high risk of diabetes, based on information such as BMI, age, sex etc. Patients who have an HbA1c measurement or diabetes UK score calculated in the past three years will not have the icon

-Again, identified by a sugar cube to the right of the GMS icon.
-These are patients:
+Again, identified by a sugar cube these are patients:

 - Over 25 with South Asian, Chinese, black African or Afro-Caribbean ethnicity with a BMI >23